MAHE Manipal BSc Nursing 2026

 The Earth Summit | ✅ | ❌ |

 Choosing less important NCERT topics looks simple at first, but it often leads to confusion during exam preparation.
-Some skip important concepts unintentionally, while others follow the incomplete information which is available online.
+Some skip most scoring concepts unintentionally, while others follow the incomplete information which is available online.
 A few of the common mistakes which candidates make while dealing with the NEET biology less focus area are given below.

 Aspirants ignore the NEET chapter-wise weightage while identifying the NEET biology less focus area, leading to the loss of marks.